-The motto, 'En cha huná (pronounced "enn chah huhNAH") is a saying of Carrier elders, with a direct translation "he/she also lives."
-The saying would be used by an elder when reminding somebody, critical of another, that the individual was also a living being, with a voice and a viewpoint.
-The motto encapsulates much of the spirit of academic freedom, of respect for others, and the willingness to recognize different perspectives.
+The motto, 'En cha huná (pronounced "enn chah huhNAH") is a saying of Carrier elders, with a direct translation "he/ he also lives."
+The saying would be used by n elder when reminding somebody, critical f another, that the individual vas also a living being, with a voice and a viewpoint.
+The motto encapsulates much of the spirit of academic freedom, of respect for others, and the villingness to recognize rent perspectives.